 - Add credence to your words

 - Keep your audience engaged

-- Help your audience remember your main points (this one is backed by science)
+- Help your audience remember main points (this one is backed by science)

-Using a narrative in your presentation shows that you’re empathetic to the problems your prospects are facing and know how to solve them.
+Using a narrative in your presentation shows that you’re sympathetic to the problems your prospects are facing and that you know how to solve them.

 So, what’s the narrative for your product?

 Generally, the story you tell with your presentation will follow this pattern:

 - There is a problem caused by a shift in the market, a change in the company’s circumstances, or the world situation

 - That problem is solved, the business is saved, and your product is the hero